Lindblad parameters from high resolution spectroscopy to describe collision induced decoherence in the gas phase -- Application to acetylene

 The aim of the present work is to couple high resolution spectroscopy with quantum dynamics in the context of collision dynamics in the gas phase.
 High resolution spectroscopic data on acetylene (effectively its main isotopologue $^{12}$C$_2$H$_2$) were used to illustrate the purpose.
 The time evolution induced by collisions of the population of a rovibrationally excited level of acetylene in a dilute gas phase is calculated using the Lindblad master equation, the required (Lindblad) parameters being obtained from either pump-probe experiments or collisional line broadening coefficients, relying on Energy Gap fitting laws.
 Approaches used in this work are well established in their respective communities; this article tries to present them in an unified manner.
 The present work is part of our effort to better understand the dynamics and the control of the vibrational population of acetylene to possibly access the vinylidene isomer.
 It was shown that a specific vibrational mode of acetylene (\ce{C2H2}) in dilute gas phase can be populated using a single shaped laser pulse.\cite{mp_113_4000} In other words, a state well isolated from others with respect to IVR could be specifically populated via the control of the population of vibrational levels of \ce{C2H2}.
 This study was later\cite{mp_116_2213} extended by inclusion of the rotational structure in the description of the controlled system state, which proved to be essential for the determination of the control pulse shape.
-Another important aspect of the proposed protocol is to establish a methodology to allow taking into account the effect of the environment, which is the purpose of this work.
+The purpose of this work is to propose a methodology to allow taking into account the effect of the environment on the dynamics given the collision-induced rotational state-to-state transfers.

-In the next sections, the vibration-rotation structure of the acetylene molecule is briefly introduced followed by the Lindblad master equation that describes the quantum dynamics in a system, including the effects of its environment.
+In the next sections, the vibration-rotation structure of the acetylene molecule is briefly introduced followed by the Lindblad master equation that describes the quantum dynamics of the system, including the effects of its environment.
 The determination of the Lindblad parameters from pump probe experiments and collisional line broadening coefficients is then detailed.
 This article concludes with some perspectives.